promisegrid/paper-ism/README.md

 ## References

+1. Alan Turing, "On Computable Numbers, with an Application to the Entscheidungsproblem," *Proceedings of the London Mathematical Society*, 1936.
-1. Mark Burgess, *Promise Theory: Principles and Applications*
+2. Mark Burgess, *Promise Theory: Principles and Applications*
-2. Mark Burgess, *Semantic Spacetime: A Practical Foundation*
+3. Mark Burgess, *Semantic Spacetime: A Practical Foundation*
-3. Steve Traugott, *Push vs Pull*
+4. Steve Traugott, *Push vs Pull*
-4. Steve Traugott, *Why Order Matters*
+5. Steve Traugott, *Why Order Matters*
-5. Andrew Zonenberg, *Antikernel*
+6. Andrew Zonenberg, *Antikernel*